rindrajosia/laravel/README.md

 ## Learning Laravel

-In this branch, I create my first table by :
+In this branch, I create my first factory by :
-- using php artisan make:model Post -m
-- migrating it using php artisan migrate ou php artisan migrate:refresh
+- using php artisan make:factory PostFactory --model=Post
+- use composer dump-autoload to autoload all files
+- use tinker (shell) to run factory via php artisan tinker
+- use Post::factory()->count(10)->create() command to generate 10 data in our DB
 ## Build With

 - PHP